|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-In 1944, the Australian Army Graves Service commenced the cemetery for burials of those killed in New Guinea, plus Australian Navy losses aboard HMS King George V, HMS Glenearn and HMS Empire Arquebus, and the four men of the Merchant Navy were killed aboard S.S.
-Gorgon bombed in Milne Bay during April 1943.
+In 1944, the Australian Army Graves Service commenced the cemetery for burials of those killed in New Guinea, plus Australian Navy losses aboard HMS King George V, HMS Glenearn and HMS Empire Arquebus, and four Merchant Navy sailors killed aboard MV Gorgon after being bombed April 14, 1943.

 There are two men from the United Kingdom, one was attached to 219th Australian Infantry Battalion and the other was a member of the Hong Kong-Singapore Royal Artillery.
 It includes Indians recovered between But Airfield and Wewak who died as laborers for the Japanese.
 Previously, they were taken prisoner at Malaya and Hong Kong.